The Kentucky School for the Deaf (KSD) celebrated its seven graduating students on May 19 at a graduation ceremony held at the school in Danville.

 Senior Eliza Conley spoke at the unveiling about the rich history KSD has serving students throughout the Commonwealth of Kentucky and “their right to advocacy, equity and a high-quality education for the past 200 years.”

 “When someone thinks of glass there is this aura of a need for protection and fragility surrounding it.
 Just like glass, equal access to education in a non-restrictive environment for Deaf and hard of hearing individuals must be nurtured and protected,” said Conley.
 “The institutions that we rely upon for education can be changed at any time – for better or for worse.
 We must do everything in our power to ensure that the institutions we rely upon can last for the next 200 years.”

 The two panels of the stained glass contain various images of important pieces of KSD history.

 The 1823 panel depicts John Kerr, the first superintendent of Kentucky School for the Deaf; an Old Colonel, the early rendition of the KSD mascot; the first school building; a farm for KSD’s agricultural history including vocational programs and student-operated farms; and John Blount, the first deaf teacher.

 The 2023 panel depicts Jacobs Hall and Marshall Hall; American Sign Language; KSD desegregating in 1964; and the new KSD mascot.

 “Just like the sense of accomplishment that we share regarding this work of art, we also share it about KSD itself,” said Conley.
-“Just as the glass is connected by hundreds of pieces, and can therefore be disassembled and separated; the connection that each piece has to the other makes it have meaning, if you take away some of the parts of the whole it is no longer whole and therefore cannot fulfil its full potential; just like an institution of education.”
+“Just as the glass is connected by hundreds of pieces, and can therefore be disassembled and separated; the connection that each piece has to the other makes it have meaning, if you take away some of the parts of the whole it is no longer whole and therefore cannot fulfill its full potential; just like an institution of education.”